 This emerald coloured little gem of a lake is hidden in a cul-de-sac valley in the Styrian Alps.
 If you are able to visit the Green Lake during spring or early summer, you can enjoy the stunning scenery almost alone.

-Green Lake, its setting is simply stunning.
-A green emerald surrounded by the Hochschwab Mountains and forests.
+Green Lake and its setting are stunning — a green emerald surrounded by the Hochschwab Mountains and forests.
 Consequently, the Green Lake (Grüner See) in Styria has become a very popular destination.
 During the main central European holiday period, it can be very crowded.
-Nonetheless, if you manage to visit outside peak vacation times, you can enjoy the lake in peace.
+Nonetheless, if you visit outside the busiest times in the summer, you can enjoy the lake in peace.

-Besides its beauty, there is a more practical reason why this lake is popular.
+Besides its beauty, there is a more practical reason why this lake is famous.
 It is easily accessible and offers good infrastructure.
-The road to the Green Lake is well sign-posted, and there is a large car park.
+The road to Green Lake is well sign-posted, and there is a large car park.
 Moreover, the gravel road leading up to the lake from the car park can be used by anyone on foot (not for wheelchairs) with normal outdoor shoes.
 It takes about 1 hour to circumvent the lake.
 Nonetheless, I was happy to spend at least double.
-I took ample time to sit down at different places around the lake to fully enjoy, not only the lake, but also the surrounding landscape.
+I took ample time to sit down at different places around the lake to enjoy the lake and the surrounding landscape.

 < Click on the images to enlarge >

 Variety of trails

-There are a variety of trails around the lake available.
-Both near the water’s edge and through the forest a bit further away.
-Naturally, most people are drawn to the water, but I also enjoyed the trail in the forest.
-At a slight elevation above the lake, it gave me a different perspective and some nice angles for photography as well.
+There are a variety of trails around the lake available both near the water’s edge and through the forest a bit further away.
+Naturally, most people are drawn to the water, but I also enjoyed the trail through the woods.
+At a slight elevation above the lake, it gave me a different perspective and some excellent angles for photography as well.
 Nonetheless, you don’t have to stick to the lake only.
-You could also hike the Marienklamm (gorge), which is about 1-1,5 hours from the Green Lake through the woods.
-The gorge is small, only about 100 meters long, but still impressive.
+You could also hike the Marienklamm (gorge), about 1-1,5 hours by foot from Green Lake through the woods.
+The canyon is small, about 100 meters long, but still impressive.